What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 BI enables you to make better and faster decisions that allow you to beat the competition and ultimately achieve better business results.

-How does BI, Business Analytics and Data Analytics differ?
+How do BI, Business Analytics, and Data Analytics differ?

 In practice, there is no difference.
 Where analytics is added, the emphasis is more on data analysis and less on reporting.